Bacterial Vaginitis / Vaginosis

 Information here is general in nature.
 You should always consult a health professional for health problems.

-Vaginitis (sometimes called Yeast infection, Bacterial Vaginosis or BV, Gardnerella Vaginelis, or Trichomoniasis, which have different causes)
+Vaginitis (Essentially a symptom. sometimes called Yeast infection, Bacterial Vaginosis or BV, Gardnerella Vaginelis, or Trichomoniasis, which have different causes)

 Vaginitis is a name for symptoms of swelling, burning, itching or infection of the vagina that can be caused by different bacteria, fungus or protozoa.
 The most common kinds of vaginitis are bacterial vaginosis (BV) and yeast, a fungus.
 Sometimes trichomoniasis (Slang: "trich", pronounced "trick") is called vaginitis too.
 Trichomoniasis is caused by a parasitic protozoa called Trichomonas vaginalis.